- Price: 5 USD/month or 50 USD/year

 Enable SSO integration

 Enables the “single sign on” integration features.
 The corresponding setting must be enabled in the Flarum extension as well.
+Since version 2.0, the toggle will automatically follow the value of the toggle set in Flarum, so it’s easier to just change it from Flarum side.

 Most settings regarding SSO integration are found in the Flarum extension.